jpazarzis/grpc_sample/README.md

 # Trivial g-rpc sample code

-The structure of the repo is as follows:

-    ├── grpcsample
-    │   ├── async_client
-    │   ├── async_server
-    │   ├── client
-    │   ├── common
-    │   ├── server
-    │   └── stubs
-    └── protos

 The project is deployed as a library so you need to install it as follows: